osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 of positions.
 As a result, there is a different accumulator-based mechanism for keeping track of and storing the fees.

-First, note that the fees are collected in tokens themselves rather than in units of liqudity.
+First, note that the fees are collected in tokens themselves rather than in units of liquidity.
 Thus, we need two accumulators for each token.
 Temporaly, these fee accumulators accessed together from state most of the time.
 Therefore, we define a data structure for storing the fees of each token in the pool.